openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 * Stop sensor
 * Start sensor with "real" code (printed on the adhesive protector)

-Check in xDrip+ logs if xDrip+ strats counting "Duration: 1 minute" (and so on).
+Check in xDrip+ logs if xDrip+ starts counting "Duration: 1 minute" (and so on).
 Only in the xdrip+ logs you can detect at an early stage whether xdrip+ has stopped a sensor.
 Latest status is not always shown correctly on bottom of startscreen.

 ## xDrip+ & Freestyle Libre